This page is about the meaning, origin and characteristic of the symbol, emblem, seal, sign, logo or flag: Pearl.

-The pearl's unique method of creation, as well as the materials involved in that process, lend the gem one of its symbolic meanings.
-Compared to solid crystalline gemstones such as rubies and sapphires, the physical makeup of pearls is considerably more delicate.
+The pearl's unique method of creation, as well as the materials involved in that process, lend the gem one of its symbolic meanings: Compared to solid crystalline gemstones such as rubies and sapphires, the physical makeup of pearls is considerably more delicate.
 When exposed to unbalanced temperatures or products such as cosmetics, it is not unheard of for pearls to become dull or fade in color.
 This change was often interpreted as an indication that the gem’s owner was in ill health (for more detail on such associations, see the symbol for ‘Turquoise’).

 Pearls can come in a whole rainbow of different colors, depending on the circumstances under which they were formed, but white pearls are by far the most famous and, consequently, the most symbolically charged.

 In parts of Asia, pearls are held especially sacred.
 The Chinese associated them with wisdom and immortality, and sometimes depicted dragons carrying pearls in their mouths or claws.
 One Chinese tradition says that pearls actually formed from drops of dragon saliva that fell to the earth.
-The famous Chinese concept of Yin and Yang is also embodied in pearls; according to Chinese alchemy, the white pearl represents the Great Yang or male energy and contains within it the true essence of mercury.
+The famous Chinese concepts of Yin and Yang are also embodied in pearls; according to Chinese alchemy, the white pearl represents the Great Yang or male energy, and contains within it the true essence of mercury.
 Meanwhile, the black pearl symbolizes the Great Yin or female energy and holds the true essence of lead.
 In India and parts of Southeast Asia, the pearl is one of the Navaratnas, a series of nine specific gems that are used to represent the heavenly bodies.
 In this case, the pearl is representative of the moon.

 More symbols in Miscellaneous: